Fred Sinowatz

-Alfred Sinowatz (5 February 1929 – 11 August 2008) was an Austrian politician of the Social Democratic Party (SPÖ), who served as Chancellor of Austria from 1983 to 1986.
+Alfred Sinowatz (5 February 1929 – 11 August 2008) was an Austrian historian and politician of the Social Democratic Party (SPÖ), who served as Chancellor of Austria from 1983 to 1986.
 Prior to becoming Chancellor, he had served as Minister of Education from 1971 to 1983 and Vice-Chancellor from 1981 to 1983.

 After a three-years term in office, Sinowatz resigned as Chancellor after Kurt Waldheim's victory in the 1986 presidential election.

 Life and career

 Born in Neufeld an der Leitha, Burgenland, Sinowatz' family belonged to the local Croatian minority.
 He attended the gymnasium in Wiener Neustadt and Baden, where he obtained his Matura degree.
 Educated as a historian at the University of Vienna, he received his doctorate in 1953.
 He embarked upon a career in the civil service of the Burgenland state government and joined the staff of the provincial archive in 1956.

 Sinowatz became an elected member of the municipal assembly (Gemeinderat) of his hometown Neufeld in 1957 and served as a regional SPÖ party secretary from 1961.
-Also in 1961 he became MP of the Burgenland state diet (Landtag), from 1964 to 1966 as speaker of the parliament.
+Also in 1961 he became MP of the Burgenland state diet (Landtag), serving as speaker from 1964 to 1966.
 In 1966 he joined the provincial government as Minister of Education.

 Upon the 1971 legislative election, Sinowatz became a member of the Austrian National Council parliament.
 On 4 November 1971, he took office as Minister of Education and Arts in the second cabinet of Chancellor Bruno Kreisky.
 During the ensuing twelve years of his office, Sinowatz substantially reformed the system of education in Austria to allow and increase social mobility.
 In 1982 he promoted the recognition of Buddhism in Austria as an official religious community.

 In 1981, after Bruno Kreisky's aspiring "crown prince", Finance Minister Hannes Androsch was removed from his position, Sinowatz also became Vice-Chancellor.